Identifying Data Sources

 Identifying the right data sources involves pinpointing reliable and relevant information streams that can offer insights into the mental health needs, trends, and outcomes within a school community.
-By leveraging diverse data sources (e.g., including surveys, health records, academic performance metrics, feedback from students, parents, and educators) schools can gain a comprehensive understanding of the mental health landscape to:
+By leveraging multiple data sources (e.g., including surveys, health records, academic performance metrics, feedback from students, parents, and educators) schools can gain a comprehensive understanding of the mental health landscape to:

 Developed by the Centers for Disease Control and Prevention (CDC)